mikepziegler/tgmap/README.md

 ## Upcoming features

-* Window for visualising data, for example the amount of citizens for each municipality.
-The website will get those datas by opendata.ch
+* Window for visualising data, for example the number of citizens for each municipality.
+The website will get this data from opendata.ch
-* Window for showing pictures of the landscape of every municipalities.
+* Window for showing pictures of the landscape of every municipality.
 It will get those pictures from the websites of the municipalities, instagram (perhaps), Google Images (perhaps) or from better sources.
 * Moving in zoom

 ## Sources